nus-cs2103/website-base/se-book-adapted/index.md

 * [How to use this book](about/usage.html)

-{% import "se-book-adapted/config.md" as config %}
+{% import "se-book-adapted/config.md" as config with context %}

 {% macro show_chapter(section, chapter) %}